What is a Music Endorsement Deal? | How do Endorsement Deals Work?

 What is a music endorsement deal?

 Put simply, music endorsements are when an artist is directly affixing their name to a certain company or product.
+It’s quite different to music sponsorship deals.
 It means the artist is endorsing and approving that product and confirming to the audience that they use it exclusively.
 This means that the company or product benefits from the exposure that an artist is giving it and the artist then benefits in payment.
 The bigger the value of the deal, the more money you as an artist will receive.

 Some major brands have entered into multi-million dollar endorsement deals with artists such as Beyonce, who has a $50 million deal with Pepsi.